knikhil25/Shopify_BFCM_Answers/readme.md

 https://bfcm.shopify.com/

-All the () are the numbers in letters of Phoneword, AKA NATO Phonetic Code
+All the () are the numbers in letters of Phoneword, AKA NATO Phonetic Code if there is one

 🛑 Note: This will only work on a computer/laptop